zarf-dev/proposals/0032-support-ipv6/README.md

 Initially the proxying component will be based on an existing container image using the `socat` binary ([Alpine socat](https://hub.docker.com/r/alpine/socat)); this is a small and simple image.

 `zarf init` will fail if both `--registry-proxy` and `--registry-url` are used.
-Similarly, init will fail if is true `--enable-port-forward-registry-tls` and `--registry-proxy` is false.
+Similarly, init will fail `--registry-certificate-authority` is not empty and `--registry-proxy` is false.

+When a node is added to the cluster, the daemonset will attempt to create a new proxy image however, there will be no injector on the node for the proxy to pull from.
+To solve this there will be a small controller in the cluster that monitors pods in the proxy daemonset for the status `ErrImagePull` or `ImagePullBackOff`.
+When a proxy pod is in one of these statuses it will spin up the injector daemonset and wait for the proxy daemonset to be healthy.
+This would not replace the the initial injection process during `zarf init` as the controller will be spun up after the first injection happens to avoid the chicken and egg problem.

-In order for the controller to monitor the cluster and start the injection process when a new node is added to the cluster it will need the configmap payloads in the cluster.
+In order for the controller to start the injection process when a new node is added to the cluster it will need the configmap payloads already in the cluster.
 To achieve this the payload configmaps will no longer be deleted from the cluster during `zarf init` when the registry proxy solution is used.
 This amounts to about an additional ~32mb of configmaps stored in the cluster permanently.

+The registry will now force mtls connections with a certificate authority that the host using the Zarf CLI is unlikely to recognize.
+To enable mtls Zarf will pull the CA and the same client cert that socat is using to configure TLS from the cluster before making any calls to the internal registry.

 ### Test Plan